 Why modify an exercise program?

-Modifying an exercise program for a high risk client will ensure their pelvic floor is protected from further damage.
-This is no different to an injury to any other one of their muscle groups.
+Modifying an exercise program for a high risk client minimises the risk of further damage to their pelvic floor.
+This is no different to managing an injury to any other muscle group.

 Identifying high risk clients

 The Continence Foundation has a simple screening tool to help you identify clients with, or at risk of, pelvic floor problems.
 These can be used at your initial consultation, to help identify what kind of exercise program would suit their pelvic floor fitness needs.

 You can also consider these ‘red flag’ indicators of a potential pelvic floor problem: